igrishaev/blog/_posts/2024-11-15-ring-jdk-adapter.md

 Since version 9 or 11 (I don't remember for sure), Java ships its own HTTP server.
 The package name is `com.sun.net.httpserver` and the module name is `jdk.httpserver`.
-The library provides an adapter to serve Ring handles.
+The library provides an adapter to serve Ring handlers.
 It's completely free from any dependencies.

 Ring JDK Adapter is a great choice for local HTTP stubs or mock services that